Hakama

-(袴, Hakama) are a type of traditional Japanese clothing.
-Originally stemming from Ku (裤 (褲, Kù)), the trousers worn by members of the Chinese imperial court in the Sui and Tang dynasties, this style was adopted by the Japanese in the form of hakama in the 6th century.
+(袴, Hakama) are a type of traditional Japanese clothing for the lower body.

 Hakama are tied at the waist and fall approximately to the ankles.
-They are often worn over a kimono specially adapted for wearing hakama, known as a hakamashita, but they can also be worn over a regular kimono by adjusting the kimono somewhat.
+They are often worn over a kimono called a hakamashita, literally "under the hakama", but can be worn over a regular kimono.

-There are two types of hakama: divided "horse-riding hakama" (馬乗り, umanori) and undivided "lantern hakama" (行灯袴, andon bakama).
-The umanori type have divided legs, similar to trousers.
+There are two types of hakama: horse-riding hakama (馬乗り, umanori), which are trousers with divided legs, and lantern hakama (行灯袴, andon bakama), which is a undivided skirt style.
 Both of these types appear similar.
 A "mountain" or "field" type of umanori hakama was traditionally worn by field or forest workers.
-They are looser in the waist and narrower in the leg.
+These are looser in the waist and narrower in the leg.

 Hakama are secured by four straps (himo): two longer himo attached on either side of the front of the garment, and two shorter himo attached on either side of the rear.
 The rear of the garment may have a rigid trapezoidal section, called a (腰板, koshi-ita).
-Below that on the inside, there may be a (袴止め, hakama-dome) (a spoon-shaped component sometimes referred to as a hera) which is tucked into the obi or himo at the rear, and helps to keep the hakama in place.
+Below that on the inside, there may be a (袴止め, hakama-dome) (a spoon-shaped component sometimes referred to as a hera), which is tucked into the obi or himo at the rear and helps to keep the hakama in place.

 Hakama, especially those for martial arts, may have seven deep pleats, two on the back and five on the front.
 Although they appear balanced, the arrangement of the front pleats (two to the right, three to the left) is asymmetrical, and as such is an example of asymmetry in Japanese aesthetics.

-Historically, a boy would start wearing his first pair of hakama from the age of five, as commemorated in Shichi-Go-San; a similar practice to this, called "breeching", was seen in Europe up until the Victorian age, where boys would from then on start to wear breeches instead of dresses, as a recognition of coming of age.
+Historically, a boy would start wearing his first pair of hakama from the age of five, as commemorated in Shichi-Go-San; a similar practice to this, called "breeching", was seen in Europe up until the Victorian era, where boys would from then on start to wear breeches instead of dresses, as a recognition of coming of age.